 According to the Centers for Disease Control and Prevention (CDC), “Most adults in the United States get more than enough protein to meet their needs.
 And it’s rare for someone who is healthy and eating a varied diet to not get enough protein.“

-So why all this fuss about getting enough protein when everyone apparently is?
+So why all this fuss about getting enough protein when everyone apparently is for vegan runners?
 The answer is simple; the egg, meat, and dairy industries account for several hundred billion dollars in revenue each year.
 With their deep pockets, they can buy their way into any market.
 Yes, they even have persuasive powers over our beloved athletic communities.
 Unfortunately, this allows them to spread their agenda anywhere they’d like.

 Too much Protein?